tikv/website/content/blog/generics-compile-time-rust.md

 The Rust programming language compiles fast software slowly.

-In this series we explore Rust's compile times within the context of TiKV, the key-value store behind the [TiDB](https://github.com/pingcap/tidb) database.
+In this series we explore Rust's compile times within the context of TiKV.

 ## Rust Compile-time Adventures with TiKV: Episode 2